Let’s just get right down to business: I GOT A NEW DOMAIN!!!

-One more month later, I received THREE emails within 4 days.
+Another month later, I received THREE emails within 4 days.
 On that final day, I searched for the beloved twentysomethingvision.com through my registrar (NOT through these resellers).
 My heart stopped, in a good way!
 I couldn’t believe my eyes.
 THERE IT WAS! “twentysomethingvision (available)”.
 I couldn’t believe it.

+I get a domain!
 You get a domain!
 Everybody gets a domain!